JPMakesStuff/ScoreboardWiFiControl/README.md

  - TP-Link EAP610 Outdoor AP https://www.amazon.com/dp/B0B231J81C<br/>
    ...one goes on the concessions building, one goes on the scoreboard
  - Universal Wireless mount 2pk https://www.amazon.com/dp/B0BCNZFNTD<br/>
-   ...makes it easy to mount the APs so they face eachother
+   ...makes it easy to mount the APs so they face each other
  - RasPi 4 model B with 4GB RAM https://www.amazon.com/dp/B07TD42S27<br/>
    ...this acts as a [Tailscale subnet router](https://tailscale.com/docs/features/subnet-routers) so I can control the scoreboards from anywhere, even when I'm home and not on the field WiFi